GabrielAparicio/ReactRechartsApp/README.md

 ## Dependecies

 * React Hook Form to implement form state efficiently
-* Mock Service Worker to mock http requests and implement some testing (for LoadingView and Overview components)
+* Mock Service Worker to mock http requests and implement testing (for LoadingView and Overview components)
 * React Error Boundary to implement error views (for Overview component)
 * Redux toolkit to implement state management quickly
 * Eslint for linting and Prettier for formatting